-Q. "Separation flowback" means the period during completion operations that begins when it is technically feasible for a separator to function and concludes no later than on the earlier of 30 days after the commencement of initial flowback-or when permanent production equipment is placed into service.
+Q. "Separation flowback" means the period during completion operations that begins when it is technically feasible for a separator to function and concludes no later than 30 days after the commencement of initial flowback.

 R. "Vent" or "Venting" means the release of uncombusted natural gas to the atmosphere.
-[19.15.27.7 NMAC - N, xx/xx/xxxx]
+[19.15.27.7 NMAC - N, xx/xx/xxx]